vigna/sux-rs/README.md

 - [partial arrays], that is, “arrays with holes”, implemented using ranking or Elias–Fano;
 - [lists] (e.g., [compressed lists of integers]);
-- basic structures for [balanced parantheses].
+- basic structures for [balanced parentheses].

 The focus is on performance (e.g., there are unchecked versions of all methods and support for [unaligned access]) and on flexible composability (e.g., you can fine-tune your [`EliasFano`] instance by choosing different types of internal indices, and whether to index zeros or ones).
 Whenever possible, there are mapping methods that replace an underlying structure with another one, provided it is compatible.
-You can run the

 You can run the [`vers_benchmarks`] and the [`cseq_benchmark`] benchmarks to see the performance of different implementations on your hardware.
 In our tests the